-Most of us know other radiologists that fit into the category of a second-guesser.
+Most of us know other radiologists that fit into the category of second-guesser.
 Perhaps, you trained or are training under someone like this.
-Consistently, they look at a chest film and debate whether to call a pulmonary nodule or vessel in every other film.
-Or perhaps, when a nurse asks a question about intravenous contrast amounts they equivocate for what seems like hours.
+Consistently, they debate whether to call a pulmonary nodule or vessel on every other chest x-ray.
+Or perhaps, when a nurse asks a question about intravenous contrast amounts, they equivocate for what seems like hours.
 Clinicians don’t know how to proceed.
-Staff becomes upset.
+The staff becomes upset.
 Worst of all, even though these radiologists tend to be very smart, they are targets to lose their job because no one is comfortable with their decisions.
 You know the type.
-In today’s post, I am going to give you some tips to avoid becoming a second-guesser.
+In today’s post, I will give you some tips to avoid becoming a second-guesser.

 Think In Terms Of Highest To Lowest Probabilities

-Second-guessers tend to think in terms of differentials that could be this or that with no differentiation between the “this” or the “that”.
+Second-guessers often think about differentials that could be this or that with no differentiation between “this” or “that.”
 What do I mean?
 All the different options have the same probability as one another.
-In the real world, it is rare for all the differentials to be just as likely as one another.
-In fact, I would say in less than one out of a hundred cases are there multiple diagnoses with equal probability of an outcome.
-So, if it makes sense, stick your neck out a little bit in your impression and make your impression the most likely diagnosis.
+It is rare for all the differentials to be just as likely as one another in the real world.
+In less than one out of a hundred cases, there are multiple diagnoses with equal probability of an outcome.
+So, if it makes sense, stick your neck out a little bit in your conclusion and make your impression the most likely diagnosis.
 Mention the differential in the comments sections with a description of what is most likely, less likely, and outright unusual.
 Typically, you will find that you are hemming and hawing much less.

-When a nurse walks into the room to ask you how much contrast should you give to a patient with a GFR of 59, you need to make a decision quickly.
+When a nurse walks into the room to ask you how much contrast you should give to a patient with a GFR of 59, you need to decide quickly.
 Sure, it is somewhat important.
 We do not want to cause a patient renal failure.
-But, the difference between giving a patient a dosage of 100 ccs versus 75 ccs of contrast is unlikely to make that much of a difference.
-In my book, this decision is worth no more than 10 seconds of my time.
+But, the difference between giving a patient 100 ccs versus 75 ccs of contrast is unlikely to make much of a difference.
+This decision is worth no more than 10 seconds of my time in my book.

 Don’t confuse the little decisions with the big decisions.
-It goes a long way to preventing yourself from transforming into a second-guesser.
+It goes a long way to preventing you from transforming into a second-guesser.

 You Can Miss Em’ Fast Or You Can Miss Em’ Slow

-A great radiologist from my residency quoted me the following as he scrolled through a panel of plain films very rapidly, “You can miss em’ fast or you can miss em’ slow”.
+A great radiologist from my residency quoted me the following as he scrolled through a panel of plain films very rapidly, “You can miss em’ fast, or you can miss em’ slow.”
 I take this statement to heart.
-Sometimes, when reading cases there comes a point when looking at a film for a while longer makes no difference in terms of perception.
+Sometimes, when reading cases, there comes the point that looking at a film for a while longer makes no difference in terms of perception.
 Your first look can be your best look.
-Often times, during the first few milliseconds of looking at a film, your brain unconsciously analyzes the film and can tell if something is off better than staring at a film for hours.
+During the first few milliseconds of looking at a film, your brain unconsciously analyzes the film and can tell if something is off better than staring at an image for hours.
 Use your gut.
 Don’t perseverate too long!

 Not Every Pixel Is The Same

 What do I mean by this?
-Certain parts of a study are high yield and others are low yield.
+Certain parts of a study are high yield, and others are low yield.
 For instance, in a patient with breast cancer, metastatic disease likes to go to the bone and liver.
 So, spend more time looking at these organs.
-On the other hand, breast metastatic disease does not tend to spread to the spleen.
+On the other hand, metastatic breast disease does not tend to spread to the spleen.
 So, use your time accordingly.
 Spend the appropriate amount of time on each pixel.
-This is a tool to prevent you from second-guessing yourself.
+Pixel selectivity is a tool to prevent you from second-guessing yourself.